Bjorn-Slettemark/AssetBookmarkerUnity3D/README.md

 Open the Asset Bookmarks window by navigating to `Window > Asset Management > Asset Bookmarks`.

+### Sorting Bookmarks

+Click on the column headers in the Asset Bookmarks window to sort the bookmarks by Name, Asset, Type, or Time Added.
+Clicking the same header toggles between ascending and descending order.

 ## Compatibility

 - Unity 2018.4 or later